lukasthekid/autoapply-fe/README.md

 ## 🔌 API Configuration

 ### Local Development
-- Automatically uses `https://api.project100x.run.place` as the API base URL
+- **Requires local backend running on `http://127.0.0.1:8000`**
-- API requests are proxied through Vite dev server
+- API requests are automatically proxied through Vite dev server to your local backend
+- Make sure your backend is running before starting the frontend dev server
+- Can be overridden with `VITE_API_BASE_URL` environment variable if needed

 ### Production Deployment
 - Automatically uses relative URLs when deployed on the same server as the backend